trey020304/Hamster-Crossing/README.md

 	🌻 Multimedia resources for integration <br>

 ### Success Criteria
-*The project will be successful if:* \n
+*The project will be successful if:* <br>
-🎡 The web app accurately visualizes Dijkstra and A* algorithms. \n 🎡 It meets performance, usability, and security standards. \n 🎡 All deliverables (source code, documentation, presentation) are completed on time.\n
+🎡 The web app accurately visualizes Dijkstra and A* algorithms. <br>
+🎡 It meets performance, usability, and security standards. <br>
+🎡 All deliverables (source code, documentation, presentation) are completed on time.<br>